-- (1) For mixed use districts maximum setback shall be determined by Article I, Section 3, item C. of this chapter, and for commercial and industrial districts established setbacks may apply as described in Article I, Section 2 (D)(2). - (2) None, except on the rear of a lot abutting a dwelling district, in which case there shall be a rear yard of not less than 20 feet.
+- (1) For mixed use districts maximum setback shall be determined by Article I, Section 3, item C. of this chapter, except that corner lots in MU-L and MU-M shall be 6 feet maximum and corner lots in MU-H and MU-D shall be 0 feet, and for commercial, manufacturing and industrial districts established setbacks may apply as described in Article I, Section 2 (D)(2). - (2) None, except on the rear of a lot abutting a dwelling district, in which case there shall be a rear yard of not less than 20 feet.
 If the rear yard area abuts an alley, 1⁄2 of the alley's right-of-way width may be used in calculating this dimension. - (3) None, except on the side of a lot abutting a dwelling district, in which case there shall be a side yard of not less than five feet.
-If the side yard area abuts an alley, 1⁄2 of the alley's right-of-way width may be used in calculating this dimension, provided that a minimum setback of at least three feet is maintained. - (4) For guidelines to determine building height, see Section 7 of this chapter. - (5) For site plan requirements see Chapter 9, Article III. - (6) None except where Federal Aviation Administration (FAA) Restrictions apply, in which case a waiver must be granted by the FAA to exceed FAA limitations. - (7) Where a structure is located upon a lot abutting any residential district, that portion of the structure exceeding 35 feet shall be set back from the required yards abutting the residential district an additional distance of one foot for each foot of structure height above 35 feet up to 10 feet. - (8) When a PRD district abuts a dwelling district, all buildings shall be setback from dwelling district 100 feet. - (9) These regulations shall be used, unless a master plan has been approved. - (10) Maximum height of structure is 120 feet when 500 or more feet from dwelling district, and 45 feet when within 500 feet of a dwelling district, unless a master plan has been approved. - Note 1: When a lot has a width of 100 feet or less, such dwelling shall be constructed in a manner that the front of the structure, all doors for ground floor units and doors for common areas shall face and open toward a dedicated street and all rear doors shall face and open toward the rear yard.
+If the side yard area abuts an alley, 1⁄2 of the alley's right-of-way width may be used in calculating this dimension, provided that a minimum setback of at least three feet is maintained. - (4) For guidelines to determine building height, see Section 7 of this chapter. - (5) For site plan requirements see Chapter 9, Article III. - (6) None except where Federal Aviation Administration (FAA) Restrictions apply, in which case a waiver must be granted by the FAA to exceed FAA limitations. - (7) Where a structure is located upon a lot abutting any residential district, that portion of the structure exceeding 35 feet shall be set back from the required yards abutting the residential district an additional distance of one foot for each foot of structure height above 35 feet up to 10 feet. - (8) When a PRD district abuts a dwelling district, all buildings shall be setback from dwelling district 100 feet. - (9) These regulations shall be used, unless a master plan has been approved. - (10) Maximum height of structure is 120 feet when 500 or more feet from dwelling district, and 45 feet when within 500 feet of a dwelling district, unless a master plan has been approved.

+Note 1: When a lot has a width of 100 feet or less, such dwelling shall be constructed in a manner that the front of the structure, all doors for ground floor units and doors for common areas shall face and open toward a dedicated street and all rear doors shall face and open toward the rear yard.